Vimy Memorial Bridge: History

 The idea for a bridge in this location was first brought up in 1993 as a road bridge.
 The location was later revisited as the location for a light rail crossing for the O-Train, but that extension plan was cancelled.
 In 2010, the city, provincial, and national governments invested equal amounts totalling $48 million in building the bridge.
-The original contractor hired, ConCreate USL, went into receivership when the project was about 60% complete and the bonding company, GCNA hired a new contractor, formed by former employees of Concreate, now known as Horseshoe Hill Construction, to complete its bonded work.
+The original contractor hired, ConCreate USL, went into receivership when the project was about 60% complete and the bonding company, GCNA hired a new contractor, formed by former employees of ConCreate, now known as Horseshoe Hill Construction, to complete its bonded work.
 The project was initially expected to be completed in 2012.
 However, due to the contractor going bankrupt and the city's bonding company refusing to accelerate work, the completion date was delayed.
-The bridge was then due to be open in September 2014 and was opened earlier than expected on 12 July 2014.
+The bridge was then due to be open in September 2014 but opened earlier than expected, on 12 July 2014.